awused/aw-man/README.md

 AWMAN_PAGE_NUMBER | The page number of the currently open file.
 AWMAN_CURRENT_FILE | The path to the extracted file or, in the case of directories, the original file.
 It should not be modified or deleted.
 AWMAN_PID | The PID of the aw-man process.
+AWMAN_WINDOW | The window ID for the primary window.
+Currently only on X11.
 AWMAN_SOCKET | The socket used for IPC, if enabled.

 # Scripting